pockettojs/pockettojs.github.io/docs/data-modelling/model.md

 ```
 ### Find all Instances

-To find an instance of a model, you can use the `find` method.
+To get all instances of a model, you can use the `all` method.

 ```ts
 const invoice = await SalesInvoice.all();